postsharp/Metalama.Documentation/conceptual/Aspects/aspect-composition.md

 ## 2. Code model versioning

-Since the code model only represents declarations but does not give access to implementations such as method bodies or initializers, the only advices that affect the code model are introductions and interface implementations.
+Since the code model only represents declarations but does not give access to implementations such as method bodies or initializers, the only kind of advice that affect the code model are introductions and interface implementations.
 Overriding an existing method does not affect the code model because it only overrides its implementation.

 For each aspect layer and depth level, Metalama will create a new version of the code model that reflects the changes done by the previous aspect layer or depth layer.